Trans-Neptunian Objects

 Values of binary TNO separations or orbital periods if marked by "?" are approximate, assuming that observed (projected) separations are comparable to the semimajor axes and that both components have densities of order 1,000 kg/m3.
 For additional data see the following listings:

-With 79 binary/multiple TNOs (or SDOs/centaurs) (through September 2012) in a population of 1,608 objects, this suggests that binary TNOs are quite common.
+With 86 binary/multiple TNOs (or SDOs/centaurs) (through April 2018) in a population of 2,707 objects, it appears that binary TNOs are quite common.
 Binary TNOs identified in 2005 include several close binaries, suggesting more binaries that cannot yet be resolved.

 For more information on binary TNOs, see the Asteroids with Satellites section at this web site.